mahmoodiftee/PetHouse/README.md

 - have to work on conditon before adoption
 - then handle avaiable post based on adoption
 - lastly handle the adoption on profile
+16/01/24

+- TODO: have to work on edit adoption post on AdoptionDetails component